Charan-Karthik/Charan-Karthik/README.md

 <h1 align="center"> Charan Karthik </h1>
 <p align="center"> Welcome to my Github page! </p>

-_**Who am I?**_ I am a software engineer with experience in full-stack development in three tech stacks (Python, Java, and Javascript/MERN).
+👨🏾‍💻 _**Who am I?**_
+I am a software engineer with experience in full-stack development in three tech stacks (Python, Java, and Javascript/MERN).

-_**I'm currently working on**_ maintaining and improving my coding skills (mainly by developing personal projects and challenging myself to try doing things a different way or learn how to implement a new feature), learning new languages (currently: Swift), and practicing data structures, design, and algorithms (on websites such as Leetcode and HackerRank).
+🌱 _**I'm currently working on**_
+* maintaining and improving my coding skills (mainly by developing personal projects and challenging myself to try doing things a different way or learn how to implement a new feature)
+* learning new languages (currently: Swift)
+* practicing data structures, design, and algorithms (on websites such as Leetcode and HackerRank).

-  ### _What's next?_
+➡️  ### _What's next?_
   I am seeking employment opportunities in sofware engineering so that I can apply my skills, collaborate with others, and continue learning and improving as a developer.

-**The best way to contact me** is through [Linkedin](https://www.linkedin.com/in/charankarthik)
+📬 **The best way to contact me** is through [Linkedin](https://www.linkedin.com/in/charankarthik)

 <!--
 ### Hi there 👋